alyxgray7/Bulk-RNA-seq-pipeline-PE/README.md

 ![Snakemake](https://img.shields.io/badge/snakemake-≥5.2.1-brightgreen.svg)[![Build Status](https://travis-ci.com/ohsu-cedar-comp-hub/Bulk-RNA-seq-pipeline-PE.svg?branch=master)](https://travis-ci.com/ohsu-cedar-comp-hub/Bulk-RNA-seq-pipeline-PE)
 # Bulk-RNA-seq-pipeline-PE

-Pipeline to run basic RNA-seq analysis on paired-end data.
+Pipeline to run basic bulk RNA-seq analysis on paired-end data.

-This is a package of Python and R scripts that enable reading, processing and analysis of Omics' datasets.
+This is a package of Python and R scripts that enable reading, processing and analysis of -omics' datasets.
 This package implements the Snakemake management workflow system and is currently implemented to work with the cluster management and job scheduling system SLURM.
 This snakemake workflow utilizes conda installations to download and use packages for further analysis, so please ensure that you have installed miniconda prior to use.

 Questions/issues
 ======================

-Please add an issue to the Omics-QC-pipeline repository.
+Please add an issue to the repository.
 We would appreciate if your issue included sample code/files (as appropriate) so that we can reproduce your bug/issue.

 Contributing